 Or poetry.
 I tried to throw that at depression, too, but it just came out sounding stilted and weird.
 I’d wind up talking about fire a lot.
 Fire and birds, for some reason.

 Which was nonsense, really, but each in such a way that seemed to cover at least one small corner of depression.

 Depression is big.
 It’s vast and terrible and empty.
-Completely empty, and there you are, in the middle of it, feeling bad.
+Completely empty, and there you are, in the middle of it, feeling bad about nothing.